Dozens hospitalized following chemical spill at Alabama water utility company

 More than three dozen people were hospitalized Wednesday following a chemical spill at a water utility company in Alabama.

-The Vestavia Fire Department said it believes chlorine escaped into the air at the Birmingham Water Works and they are working to contain it.
+The Vestavia Fire Department said it believes chlorine escaped into the air at the Birmingham Water Works and it is working to contain it.

 Between 35 and 40 people were taken to the hospital out of precaution, Battalion Chief Sebastian Carrillo with the Birmingham Fire & Rescue said during a press conference.